 Xbox Series X: $499 @ GameStop

-The Xbox Series X and Series S are both listed at GameStop, with new inventory expected on Black Friday.
-The retailer also frequently offers its own bundles with games and accessories, so keep an eye out for those.View Deal
+The Xbox Series X and Series S are both listed at GameStop, and the retailer also frequently offers its own bundles with games and accessories, so keep an eye out for those.View Deal

 Xbox Series X at Target